Congratulations Class of 2014

 “Life will find a way.” the quote from the film “Jurassic Park”, can also be used to describe the driving force behind much of Jack Horner’s career as a paleontologist who just happens to also be diagnosed with dyslexia.
 Throughout his life, Horner has found more answers in bones than in books.

 The Commonwealth Review of Education will be published biannually by VCU graduate students with support from faculty members.
 The inaugural issue of CRE in Spring 2015 marks the 50th anniversary of the School of Education.
+The deadline for submissions for the first edition is January 15, 2015.

 Twelve Hanover County school employees became local pioneers in online teaching as the first graduates of Virginia Commonwealth University’s School of Education Certificate in Online Teaching program.The lessons included developing an online curriculum, facilitating online discussion and fostering teacher-student relationships online